momo20122/project_portfolio/README.md

 ## SQL Music Database Project

-  Conceived, diagramed, coded, and populated a music database in MS SQL Server from scratch
+  Conceived, diagramed, coded, and populated a music database in Microsoft SQL Server from scratch

   Performed SQL queries on the database to extract information